 |

 As is typical of the less economically developed districts, the average level of local taxes in Silistra is relatively low.
-In 2023, all monitored local taxes were lower than the respective national averages.
-The biggest margin occurred in the rates for retail trade, motor vehicles and taxi transportation.
-Within the district, the municipalities of Kainardzha, Alfatar and Sitovo levy the lowest local taxes, while the highest rates are in Dulovo municipality.
+In 2024, all monitored local taxes were lower than the respective national averages.
+The biggest margin occurred in the rates for retail trade and motor vehicles.
+Within the district, Sitovo municipality levies the lowest local taxes, and Tutrakan municipality – the highest.

 Immovable property tax for legal entities (2024) |